 - Neck, jaw, shoulder, upper back or upper belly (abdomen) discomfort

 - Unusual fatigue

-Women's symptoms may occur more often when women are resting, or even when they're asleep.
-Mental stress also may trigger heart attack symptoms in women.
+Compared with men, women tend to have symptoms more often when resting, or even when asleep Emotional stress can play a role in triggering heart attack symptoms in women.

 Heart disease risk factors for women

 Several traditional risk factors for coronary artery disease — such as high cholesterol, high blood pressure and obesity — affect both women and men.
 But other factors may play a bigger role in the development of heart disease in women.

 Heart disease risk factors for women include:

 - Diabetes.
 Women with diabetes are more likely to develop heart disease than are men with diabetes.
 Also, because diabetes can change the way women feel pain, there's an increased risk of having a silent heart attack — without symptoms.